High-Protein Overnight Oats

 Ingredients

-- 1 scoop (about 25 grams) of your favorite protein powder (whey, casein, or plant-based)
+- 1 scoops about 25 grams per scoop of vanilla protein powder (whey, casein, or plant-based)

 - 1 teaspoon vanilla extract